woocommerce/storefront-footer-bar/readme.txt

 1. The Footer Bar with a text widget.

 == Changelog ==

+= 1.0.4 - 12.10.2018 =
+* Fix - Do not set the background-image property when no background image is defined.
+Kudos [@bobbingwide](https://github.com/bobbingwide).

 = 1.0.3 - 03.04.2016 =
 * Fix - Defaults not being set on activation.